 Read on to get a clearer idea about hybrid cars regarding the myths vs. facts and pros vs. cons of owning a hybrid car so if you find it the best fit for you, read the hybrid buying tips section too.
-On the other hand, if you find yourself not eligible for owning a hybrid car, you might as well choose a standard gasoline- or diesel-engine vehicle that gets a good mileage and can save you on fuel consumption.
+On the other hand, if you find yourself not eligible for owning a hybrid car, you might as well choose standard gasoline- or diesel-engine vehicle that gets good mileage and can save you on fuel consumption.

 Hybrid Car Sales

 Hybrid cars are gradually becoming more popular with more people are turning to buy cars that are considered eco-friendly and good at fuel efficiency.

 The Toyota Prius is the best selling hybrid vehicle with cumulative global sales of over 3 million units by June 2013.
 These sales indicate why the major manufacturers are showing an interest in producing hybrids.

 - The first hybrid vehicle was made by Ferdinand Porsche the founder of the Porsche company.

 - The first hybrid car was called the "Mixte".